UMMS-Biocore/dolphinnext/README.md

 ## Licensing

-DolphinNext is free software and released under GNU General Public License for nonprofit academic use.
+DolphinNext released under GNU General Public License and free for nonprofit academic use.